+d.
 Design of Major Civic Venues

 Two major civic venues have been identified in the Downtown Master Plan and locations have been recommended in the Downtown Overlay Regulating Plan.
-One such venue is the Convention Center and the other is the multipurpose outdoor events center.
 The following standards provide guidance on the design of these large-scale venues to appropriately address transition and impact on Downtown streetscape.